Outsourcing Transportation Management Helps Shippers to Weather Market Storms

 3PLs can provide the responsiveness to stay competitive

 As supply chains flex in response to ever-changing market pressures, how can shippers maintain agile transportation networks that continue to operate at maximum efficiency?

 It's a challenge that has become more difficult over recent years, in line with increasing market volatility and customer demand for higher service levels and lower costs.
 Time-sensitive deliveries, lean supply chains, increased demand uncertainties and shorter product lifecycles have all increased supply chain complexity.
 Additionally, carriers' network configurations are in flux as providers adjust to market conditions, requiring shippers to revisit these relationships on a regular basis.

 Many shippers find that outsourcing transportation management (TM) to an experienced fourth-party logistics provider such as Penske Logistics gives them the responsiveness they need to stay competitive, handle disruptions or take advantage of new opportunities.

 Multiple Market Drivers

 As a barometer of economic activity, the freight transportation market is sensitive to macro factors such as levels of unemployment, global trade tensions, and fluctuations in industrial output.
-These market forces have been highly changeable over the last decade or so, part of the reason why managing the movement of freight has become more daunting.
+These market forces have been highly changeable over the last decade or so, which is part of the reason why managing the movement of freight has become more daunting.

 The Outsourcing Solution

-Shippers need to monitor these fundamentals and ensure that their transportation networks are agile enough to respond quickly to market fluctuations.
+Shippers need to monitor these fundamentals and ensure that their transportation networks are agile enough to respond quickly to market fluctuations and shifting demand.
 Many possess the resources and expertise to keep pace; an increasing number are turning to experts such as Penske Logistics to manage this vital part of their businesses.

 Outsourcing the TM function enhances network agility in ways that have gained in importance as the commercial climate has become more unpredictable.